By Joanne Jeffries. Last Updated August 20th 2021. Welcome to our guide on slip, trip and fall solicitors.

 - Unmaintained ramp collapses

-- Damaged paving slab is raised too high
+- Damaged paving slab is raised too high above the pavement

 Slip, trip or fall solicitors are legal experts specialising in handling injuries you sustain in this type of accident.
 A solicitor can assess your case to see whether you have a strong claim and that your injury was caused due to negligence.
 Once this is achieved, the solicitor could offer to act on your behalf on a No Win No Fee basis.